lucia-auth/lucia/documentation/content/oauth/providers/lichess.md

 ---
 title: "Lichess"
-description: "Learn about using the Lichess provider in Lucia OAuth integration"
+description: "Learn how to use the Lichess OAuth provider"
 ---

 OAuth integration for Lichess.
 Provider id is `lichess`.